PureNimble/ISEP-LAPR2/docs/sprintC/US10/01.requirements-engineering/Readme.md

-# US 006 - To create a Task
+# US 0010 - Place an order to purchase the property, submitting the order amount

 ## 1. Requirements Engineering